jamestalmage/fallback-cli/readme.md

 #### runnerOptions

-  If you specify a `customRunner` function, it is passed an object with the following options.
+  If you specify a `customRunner` function, it is passed an object with these properties:

   * `localCli`: The absolute path of the CLI script in the locally installed module.
 It will be `null` if there is no local install.